halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 # Wrapping LaunchDarkly

 LaunchDarkly provides [a lot of SDKs](https://launchdarkly.com/features/sdk/) for a broad list of languages, frameworks and platforms.
-These SDKs don't just offer an easy-to-use means of connecting your application to LaunchDarkly's API, but they also offer some really important additional functionality.
+These SDKs don't just offer an easy-to-use means of connecting your application to LaunchDarkly's API; they also offer some really important additional functionality.

 For example, server-side SDKs offer streaming of flag changes for languages that support it, while some client-side SDKs allow for local caching of flag values in order to speed up the initial flag evaluation.

 Even though the SDKs are straightforward to use, you're still likely to encounter a number of situations where you may prefer to create your own custom wrapper around the API provided by the SDK.

 In this article, I want to explore some scenarios and examples for doing that.
-The goal isn't to give you "copy-and-paste" wrapper options for every SDK – that'd be an awfully long article – but rather to offer some guidance on why you might create one and how you might approach it.
+The goal isn't to give you "copy-and-paste" wrapper options for every SDK—that'd be an awfully long article—but rather to offer some guidance on why you might create one and how you could approach it.

 ### The Example